 This brings me to a crazy idea that I came across, an idea that has to do with the food we eat.
 Namely, it is possible to replace all of our eating habits by one simple recipe: food powder.
 Then, you don't have to spend any more time cooking, nor do you need any more grocery stores.
 It's quick, cheap and simple.
 So the idea is to rid our lives of all these outdated ways to eat food and replace it with only the powder.
 Apart from some actual health problems that this currently might still have, which I'm sure you could resolve, this is a ridiculously bad idea.
 And this idea is bad for the same reason I sketched above with some sort of Brave New World, because with this, you completely lose some big values in life: delicious food, variety and cooking.
 The truth is that we do not just eat food to stay alive, but it is part of the valuable experience of life and should not be taken away for some arbitrary efficiency metric that makes no sense to pursue.

 Getting rid of the food experience entirely is a very obvious and huge example.
 But to a certain degree, this kind of attitude towards the experience of food is definitely present when you look at why people are vegetarian or in a more extreme case, vegan.
 When you choose to be vegetarian, you are restricting yourself to experiences of food that do not include any meat, something with a taste that is valued extremely highly by almost anyone.
 Unfortunately, advocates for vegetarianism seem to exclusively focus on weighing the individual taste experiences against the overwhelmingly bad consequences for the well being of animals and for our environment.
-This is I think a mistake, just as it is a mistake to only look at the total amount of happiness minus pain when judging Brave New World.
+This I think is a mistake, just as it is a mistake to only look at the total amount of happiness minus pain when judging Brave New World.
 You should not forget the value of our current variety of experiences as a whole.
 So then, when faced with the problem of animal suffering, you do not "solve" it by killing or sacrificing yourself, but you try to eliminate the bad while keeping the good.
 In this case, a good solution would be to synthesize meat in a lab, growing it without needing to also create millions of suffering brains.
 Before we successfully do this, it is still good however to try eating less meat, as much as you feel comfortable with and as long as it does not result in us devaluing meat alltogether.

 A similar situation occurs with the idea of upgrading our bodies to become stronger and immortal.
 Again, when putting yourself in steel you are doing this with the arbitrary idea that somehow making your body stronger and more able to survive in of itself is worth pursuing.
 It completely fails to see that having a human body made of flesh is necessary for so many good experiences in life and that doing this "upgrade" is not really an upgrade at all as it deletes these positive experiences.
 In case of a cyberman, a fictional enemy from the Doctor Who series, the upgrade even gets rid of all emotions, making life as a cyberman even more meaningless and devoid of value.